Dichi13/messenger-bot/README.md

 3. Rename (or copy) .env.example file into .env (Tips: You can do this by executing `cp .env.example .env`).<br>This file contains port number in which the bot will be served, and both verify token and access token for the webhook.
 4. Test the bot by entering the command `npm run test`.
 5. Deploy the bot into a server, or by tunneling your localhost (e.g. via ngrok).
 Run the bot by executing `node index.js`.
 Make sure your bot is accessible using https.
 6. Bind your webhook into a facebook app and page.
 Please refer to https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup on how to bind it.
+You will have to set `VERIFY_TOKEN` and `ACCESS_TOKEN` accordingly in the .env file.
-7. The bot now is functional and ready to accept messages from user.
+7. The bot now is functional and ready to accept messages from the user.

 ## Endpoints
 There are several endpoints that are served on this app.